10 Common Things That Make Depression Worse

 At the time, I thought they were helping me.

 When you’re struggling with your mental health, it might be helpful to talk to an online therapist.
-I always recommend Online Therapy, because it’s a complete online counseling toolkit, and you can get incredible therapy for an affordable monthly cost.
+I always recommend Online Therapy, because it’s a complete online counseling toolkit, and you can get incredible therapy from the comfort of your own home.

 But now that I’m into my recovery, I realize that some of my “coping” mechanisms were actually causing my depression symptoms to get worse.